LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 Logistic regression can be thought of as an example of this.

-Another option is to directly find a function $h$ that directly minimizes the in-sample error,
+Another option is to find a function $h$ that directly minimizes the in-sample error,
 $$
 E_{in} = \frac{1}{n} \sum_{i=1}^n I(h(x_i)\neq y_i).
 $$
 It would be done by specifying a class of candidate classifiers $\mathcal H$ from which we pick the best $h$.
-For example we might consider all the linear classifiers,
+For example we might consider all the *linear classifiers*,
 $$
 \mathcal H = \left\{ h(x) = \text{sign}(x^T\beta + \beta_0) \mid \beta \in \mathbb R^d, \beta_0\in\mathbb R \right\}.
 $$